Key Funding Incentives

 The FNI is a public venture capital fund established to support innovative companies and the national venture capital market.

-Impact: The FNI aims to boost the development of Italian innovative startups and SMEs by increasing the availability of venture capital and fostering a more robust private investment landscape.
+Impact: The FNI aims to boost the development of Italian innovative start-ups and SMEs by increasing the availability of venture capital and fostering a more robust private investment landscape, with a strategic focus on digital transformation, AI, and green technologies.

 6 | Tax Incentives for Innovative Startups (for Investors)